delee19/delee19.github.io/_pages/about.md

 <div class="col-md-8 pr-5">

 <p> Hi!
 I'm Dayna, nice to meet you!</p>
-<p> I was born and raised in Los Angeles, and Seoul.
+<p> I was born and raised (briefly) in Los Angeles, and (mostly) Seoul.
 More recently in my life, I spent a few years in New York to study at Columbia University.
 I studied Computer Science on the Applications track, and recently graduated in December 2022 :) </p>

 <p> I am particularly excited by Human-Computer Interaction (HCI), and Data Visualization, where I hope to illuminate meaningful, <em>human</em> stories through (otherwise lifeless) data.
 I am also generally interested in Technology for social good, and how software can solve intriciate societal problems.</p>